 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

-[i.1] EU Regulation amending as regards establishing a framework for a European Digital Identity (eIDAS 2).
+[i.1] Regulation of the European Parliament and of the Council amending Regulation (EU) No 910/2014 as regards establishing a framework for a European Digital Identity (eIDAS 2).

-Editor's note trilogue draft currently available https://www.europarl.europa.eu/committees/en/european-digital-identity-provisional-ag/product-details/20231116CAN72103 Publication of the present document should be deferred until the formal ratification which is currently expected early 2024
+Editor’s note: Publication of the present document should be deferred until the formal publication which is currently expected early 2024

 [i.2] ISO/TS 23635:2022: "Blockchain and distributed ledger technologies Guidelines for governance".